pmdjdias/VisaoTP/README.md

 João Clemente 98212

-The objective of the work is to use a cloud mesh from a blk sensor and use the kinect one to acquire hidden parts after the first acquisition with the blk
+The objective of the work is to use a cloud mesh from a blk sensor and use the kinectV2 to acquire hidden parts after the first acquisition with the blk

 Due to the size of the point clouds, they are on a Google Drive link with the point clouds